-KATHIE’S KORNER — St. Patrick’s Day or Green Beer 2022
+KATHIE’S KORNER — St. Patrick’s Day or green beer 2023

-Somehow, the name of the holiday and the man with his story got changed or forgotten, but the color which is green, now, was originally blue.
+Somehow, not only the name of the holiday and the man with his story got changed or forgotten, but the color which is green, now, was originally blue.

 The buildings in Fort Worth light-up with green lights, and the water in some fountains in Washington, D.C. are green on this day, originally, blue.

-I’ve noticed, lately, the Irish Notre Dame football team’s uniforms are blue and gold (traditional).
+I’ve noticed, lately, that the Irish Notre Dame football team’s uniforms are blue and gold (traditional).

 They always laugh and enjoy the silliness of that.
-They are wonderful, smart, beautiful, caring girls.
-That combination, along with being “daughters of God” works.
+They are wonderful, smart, Godly beautiful, caring girls.
+That combination works.

-Come visit me and my husband, Mike, at Mikedeasyssolidrockcafe, where the Bible is taught, and lots of powerful music on Facebook and YouTube.
+Come visit me and my husband, Mike, at Mikedeasyssolidrockcafe, where the Bible is taught, and lots of powerful music is available on Facebook and YouTube.